 capacitor

-A capacitor consists of a dielectric material sandwiched between two facing parallel electrodes.
-It is one of the basic and important components that make up switching circuits.
-Due to its ability to temporarily store electricity, it plays a critical role in smoothing circuits that convert AC to DC.
-Since it passes AC components and blocks DC components, it is also used as a filter.
-In AC electrical circuits, because it generates a leading power factor, it is also used as a power factor correction capacitor.
+A capacitor consists of two opposing parallel electrodes separated by a dielectric material.
+It is one of the basic and important components used in switching circuits.
+Due to its property of temporarily storing electricity, it plays a crucial role in smoothing circuits that convert AC to DC.
+It also functions as a filter because it passes only the AC component while blocking the DC component.
+In alternating current electrical circuits, it generates a leading power factor, making it useful as a power factor correction capacitor for power factor improvement.